-L-Theanine is reported to enter the brain quickly after oral ingestion due to its structure.
+Due to its structure, L-Theanine is reported to enter the brain quickly after oral ingestion.
 L-theanine may be found in several foods, although green and black teas are the most frequent sources.

 It is used to alleviate anxiety and depression.
 L-Theanine’s soothing properties balance the stimulating effects of caffeine, which is present in teas such as green tea and black tea.
 (16)

-Theanine is calming, but not sedating and has been shown to aid in the processing of stress and increase focus.
+Theanine is calming but not sedating and has been shown to aid in processing stress and increase focus.
 It has also been discovered to improve the quality of sleep.
 Theanine has been shown to increase cognition and attention when coupled with caffeine, such as green or black tea.
 (17)

 Theanine can help to alleviate anxiety symptoms including racing pulse and elevated immunoglobulin-A production in the saliva.

 Although its effects are comparable to those of a sedative, L-theanine is not the same as this prescription medication.
-It is regarded as an excellent anxiolytic, assisting in the prevention of the brain’s nervous reaction to stressful situations.
+It is an excellent anxiolytic, preventing the brain’s nervous reaction to stressful situations.

-Although further study into the mechanisms of L-theanine absorption in the body is needed, it is evident that the way it interacts with neurotransmitters impacts stress management, which is important for anxiety regulation.
+Although further study into the mechanisms of L-theanine absorption in the body is needed, it is evident that how it interacts with neurotransmitters impacts stress management, which is essential for anxiety regulation.

 It is one of the safest herbal remedies for anxiety, with little if any serious adverse effects.
-Although there are few known interactions with theanine, if you are on any prescription medicines, it is always advisable to see your doctor before using a theanine supplement.
+Although there are few known interactions with theanine, it is always advisable to see your doctor before using a theanine supplement if you are on any prescription medicines.

 Cannabidiol (CBD) is a cannabinoid found naturally in (Cannabis) marijuana and hemp plants.
-CBD oil’s capacity to assist alleviate anxiety has been shown in a preliminary study to be promising.
-(19) CBD, unlike another kind of cannabinoid known as tetrahydrocannabinol (THC), does not induce intoxication or the high associated with cannabis.
+CBD oil’s capacity to assist in alleviating anxiety has been shown in a preliminary study to be promising.
+(19) CBD, unlike another cannabinoid known as tetrahydrocannabinol (THC), does not induce intoxication or the high associated with cannabis.

-These receptors are mostly present in the central and peripheral nervous systems, respectively.
+These receptors are primarily present in the central and peripheral nervous systems.
 They are suspected to affect serotonin signaling.
 Depression is frequently related to low serotonin levels.
 In certain circumstances, a lack of serotonin can lead to anxiety.